 - if you have some sort of lens covering the eyes, make sure it is not reflective or too small or too dark.

-The stage can get very warm and movement can also restrict breathing, there need to be sufficient breathing holes and breathing space in headpieces; insufficient breathing holes can fog up eye coverings and become very dangerous.
+The stage can get very warm and movement can also restrict breathing, there needs to be sufficient breathing holes and breathing space in headpieces; insufficient breathing holes can fog up eye coverings and become very dangerous.
 Balaclavas need to be open or have mesh for the nose, mouth and eyes.

 If your garment includes shoes, please use good quality or new shoes, especially if they are high heels.
 Well-worn shoes can be dangerous or have damaged parts that soon become broken.